shobrook/redshift/README.md

 ## Configuration

-You can set some environment variables to customize Redshift:
+You can customize Redshift using some environment variables:

 **`REDSHIFT_AGENT_MODEL`**

 LLM that's used by the agent for tool-calling.
 Default is `"anthropic/claude-sonnet-4-20250514"`.
-Use the [LiteLLM names](https://docs.litellm.ai/docs/providers) to identify the model (e.g. `"openai/gpt-4o"`).
+Use [LiteLLM names](https://docs.litellm.ai/docs/providers) to identify the model (e.g. `"openai/gpt-4o"`).

 **`REDSHIFT_RESPONSE_MODEL`**